 On several occasions the need for medical and health services was brought forward in Parliament and the training of African doctors, nurses, etc., advocated

 Amendment of Representation of Natives Act:

-The amending Bill has been passed.
-The Urban Advisory Boards in Natal will soon hold an election for the third elected member of the N.R.C. for Natal.
+The urban Advisory Boards in Natal will soon hold an election for the third elected member of the N.R.C. for Natal.

 Wages: